Angular2Guy/AngularPortfolioMgr/README.md

 As a conclusion I would say that I have not found a solution to use a normalized data model and reactive programming in a maintainable manner.
 I will use for normalized data models Jpa in the future and accept that its model is less efficient.

 A final thougth: Unsuccessful experiments provide important knowledge too.
 Either the result is lets use something like Jpa or an alternative approach to use R2DBC can evolve.

+# Future plans
+In some point in the future the backend will be replaced with a Jpa implementation.
+The current backend will remain availiable in the branch R2DBC-Implementation